leorsd/FEUP-LDTS/README.md

 </p>

 #### Enemies 🧙‍♂️
 The only enemies in this game are the druids, small creatures that inhabit the caves (how did they come down here?).
-These druids wander around the dungeons, moving only horizontally, left to right.
+These druids wander around the dungeons, moving only horizontally.
 If a player comes into contact with a druid, they will die instantly.
 The only way to avoid them is by jumping over them or carefully coordinating your movement to bypass them safely.

 <p align="center">
 <img src="assets/finalDelivery/monster.gif"/>